uncertainty-toolbox/uncertainty-toolbox/README.md

 ## Installation

-Tuun requires Python 3.6+.
+Uncertainty Toolbox requires Python 3.6+.
 To install, clone and `cd` into this repo, and run:
 ```
 $ pip install -r requirements/requirements.txt
 ```